Shingo8843/python-livekit-voice-agent/README.md

 ### Prerequisites

-1. Python 3.12 or higher
+1. Python 3.12 or 3.13 (3.14 is not supported due to `livekit-blingfire` dependency limitations)
 2. LiveKit account and credentials
 3. API keys for:
    - Deepgram (STT)